-Campbell is selling its fresh-food and international businesses
+Campbell is moving forward by going back

 The decisions are the result of a full operational review the company began in May, in the wake of poor sales and a reportedly rocky integration of snack company Snyder's-Lance, which Campbell completed in March.

+"It's abundantly clear to me that the company is in need of greater focus and discipline," McLoughlin said.

+Now, Campbell is bolstering its most popular brands.
+McLoughlin said that Goldfish, Pepperidge Farm cookies, Snyders, Late July snacks and Cape Cod and Kettle chips will drive about 70% of the company's growth.
+Campbell plans to invest in marketing, innovation, manufacturing capacity and e-commerce for each of the six brands.

-Interim CEO Keith McLoughlin said in a statement on Thursday that the board considered a full sale of the company among other options, but ultimately decided that divesting of the two businesses was best.
+McLoughlin said in a statement on Thursday that the board considered a full sale of the company among other options, but ultimately decided that divesting of the two businesses was best.

 "The board remains open and committed to evaluating all strategic options to enhance value in the future," he added.